-During the year, the Company had retained Cliveden Trading AG to advise on current and future market conditions for zinc and lead concentrates.
 NorZinc has signed non-binding Memorandum of Understanding ("MOU") with each of Korea Zinc Company ("Korea Zinc") and Boliden Commercial AB ("Boliden") for the sale of the Company's planned zinc concentrate production (and with Korea Zinc for planned lead concentrate production) confirming the marketability of both concentrates.
 The planned zinc concentrate production will contain, to varying degrees, relatively high levels of mercury.
 Since signing the MOUs almost three years ago, more concentrates with elevated levels of mercury are being produced and processed, laws around the world for mercury production continue to change, and technology regarding the safe removal of mercury has improved.
-The Boliden MOU was previously extended to June 30, 2019 and then extended to June 30, 2022.
-Effective March 1, 2020, the Company is working with a new concentrate marketing and logistics specialist.
-It was management's belief that having someone independent (not affiliated with a trading house) would be more beneficial in negotiations.
+The Boliden MOU has been extended to June 2022.
+The Company is in discussion with several other parties who are interested in purchasing significant portions of the concentrates from the Mine.